 Super Excellent Seats are non-transferrable.
 Concert attendees must pick up their Super Excellent Seats tickets at The Anthem box office on the night of the show.
 According to IMP, these balcony seats are uniquely angled to face the stage at the exact perfect position.

-In an earlier statement, IMP emphasized the void to be filled by The Anthem when it opens its doors in October.
-Melanie Cantwell, who books 9:30 Club and the Lincoln Theatre, said DC is lacking a true concert hall that can provide the best experience for audiences and bands alike when the crowd is expected to exceed a capacity of 1,200 (the limit at both 9:30 and Lincoln).
+In an earlier statement, IMP emphasized the void by The Anthem when it opened its doors.
+Melanie Cantwell, who books 9:30 Club and the Lincoln Theatre, said DC is lacking a true concert hall that can provide the best experience for audiences and bands alike when the crowd is expected to exceed a capacity of 1,200 (the limit at both 9:30 Club and Lincoln).

 “When acts get large enough that they outgrow the 9:30 Club or Lincoln Theatre, they want to move up,” said Melanie.
 “I’m always asked, ‘Where should the band play next in DC?’
 With no other options, bands have typically played venues built for sporting events, where the action is designed for center court, not the end of the venue where the stage is.
 Those aren’t ideal site lines or sound experiences.